fisher046/blog/content/post/understanding-the-nil-in-golang.md

 +++
-draft = true
+draft = false
 tags = ["Programming"]
 topics = ["Golang"]
-description = "Understanding the nil in Golang" title = "Understanding the nil in Golang" date = "2018-08-10T17:00:00+08:00"
+description = "A summary of the nil in Golang based on some articles." title = "Understanding the nil in Golang" date = "2018-08-10T17:00:00+08:00"
 +++